Style options control the appearance, theme, course menu style and layout, content appearance, course entry point, and the banner image for a course.

-Select Text and choose the background color and text color by accessing the contextual menu to access the color swatches.
-A large palette of preset colors is available, or you can provide a hexadecimal color value.
-Select a color and click Apply.
+Click Text and choose the background color and text color by accessing the contextual menu to access the color swatches.
+A large palette of preset colors is available.
+You can also provide a hexadecimal color value.
+Click a color, and then click Apply.

-- Button Type: From the drop-down list, select Pattern, Solid, or Striped.
+- Button Type: From the drop-down list, click Pattern, Solid, or Striped.

-- Button Shape: From the drop-down list, select Rounded Corners, Rectangular, or Rounded Ends.
+- Button Shape: From the drop-down list, click Rounded Corners, Rectangular, or Rounded Ends.

 - Button Color: Optionally, to narrow the available choices, type a color or button name and click Search.

 As you select each option, the buttons in the Button Library change to reflect the current choices.
 Click a button in the library to select it.

 The Default Content View setting determines how content items appear in folders when users access the course for the first time.